Chinese Massage and manipulative therapy (tuina) uses the acupuncture channels, stimulating the points along them.

 Like acupuncture, Tuina uses what is called ‘Channel Theory’.
 Many people of a scientific mind cannot accept channel theory because the channels cannot be seen or X-rayed.
 In Chinese medicine, along with several other theories like the 5 Elements and the 8 Principles, Channel theory is something that holds it all together and allows it to work.
 So it’s quite important.

 Many other forms of treatment in regular use and of therapeutic benefit have no accepted scientific proof yet.
-(How aspirin works wasn't understood until perhaps the 1970s but that prevented nobody from using it, as herbalists had used it for hundreds of years in its original form.)
+(How aspirin works wasn’t understood until perhaps the 1970s but that prevented nobody from using it, as herbalists had used it for hundreds of years in its original form, made from the Willow tree.)

 That there is no accepted scientific proof yet doesn’t mean channels don’t exist or work.
 For more on this, read the page on acupuncture-meridians.